jaspersim/jaspersim.github.io/_pages/publications.md

 Sim, J. H. (2021).
 Sociophonetic variation in English /l/ in the child-directed speech of English-Malay bilinguals. _Journal of Phonetics_, _88_. https://doi.org/10.1016/j.wocn.2021.101084. [[paper]](https://authors.elsevier.com/a/1dStKLixzo1UE) [[accepted manuscript]](/assets/documents/jphon_2021.pdf)

-Sim, J. H. & Post, B. (in press).
-Variation in quality of maternal input and development of coda stops in English-speaking children in Singapore. _Journal of Child Language_. https://doi.org/10.1017/S0305000921000593. [[accepted manuscript]](/assets/documents/jcl_2021.pdf)
+Sim, J. H. & Post, B. (2021).
+Variation in quality of maternal input and development of coda stops in English-speaking children in Singapore. _Journal of Child Language_. https://doi.org/10.1017/S0305000921000593. [[paper]](/assets/documents/jcl_2021.pdf)

 Sim, J. H. (2019).
 “But you don’t sound Malay!”
 Language dominance and variation in the accents of English-Malay bilinguals in Singapore. _English World-Wide_, 40(1), 79–108. https://doi.org/10.1075/eww.00023.sim. [[paper]](https://www.jbe-platform.com/content/journals/10.1075/eww.00023.sim) [[accepted manuscript]](https://www.researchgate.net/publication/330792385_But_you_don't_sound_Malay_Language_dominance_and_variation_in_the_accents_of_English-Malay_bilinguals_in_Singapore)